 Marcanne Lynch, Human Resources Director

 Marcanne joined Mainstream Living in the fall of 1986 as a direct support professional.
 She completed her Bachelor of Arts degree at Drake University in 1987 and spent the next 15 years of her tenure working in many positions in residential services.
 She worked as a Program Coordinator in the Mental Health program for two years before returning to work with individuals with intellectual disabilities.
 She opened and managed the first of many five person homes in Polk County.
-After serving as the Director of the Des Moines residential services; Home and Community Based Program for 10 years, she switched career paths to Human Resources.
-Initially focused on Des Moines recruiting, her duties expanded to company wide efforts with recruiting, retention, and employee relations.
-Her passion lies in promoting the mission and building a positive culture for Mainstream Living.
-Marcanne was appointed Director of Human Resources on July 1, 2019.
+After serving as the Director of the Des Moines residential services in the Home and Community Based Program for 10 years, she switched career paths to Human Resources.
+Initially focused on Des Moines recruiting, her duties expanded to company-wide efforts with recruiting, retention, and employee relations.
+Her passion lies in promoting the mission, vision, and values and building a positive culture for Mainstream Living.
+Marcanne was appointed Director of Human Resources in 2019.
 She serves on the Central Iowa Workforce Development Board.
 Marcanne is a resident of Des Moines and enjoys flower gardening, crafting with friends and spending time with her five children and extended family.

-Amber Schaefer has worked for Mainstream Living for nine years.
-She started in direct care and worked as a Team Leader in the HCBS residential program until 2011, when she became the Program Director of The Center (formerly known as the Mainstream Employment and Learning Center).
-Under her leadership, programming at The Center has expanded to include a new focus on the Sensory Program and the addition of ACE, a new program designed for members working towards greater independence.
-Schaefer also serves on the Board of Directors for Creative Counseling Services in Ames.
-She received her Bachelor of Science in Child, Adult and Family Services from Iowa State University.
+Amber Fuller is a long term employee of Mainstream Living, starting her career in direct care and moving into the role of Team Leader in the HCBS residential program.
+In 2011, she became the Program Director of The Center (formerly known as the Mainstream Employment and Learning Center).
+Under her leadership, programming at The Center has expanded to include a new focus on community integration and the addition of ACE, a program designed for members working towards greater independence.
+Fuller received her Bachelor of Science in Child, Adult and Family Services from Iowa State University.
 Outside of work, Amber enjoys spending time with her family, gardening, painting, playing piano and playing the ukulele with her bandmates, Britches and Hose Ukulele Club.
 She is honored to be part of a team that has such genuine care for the members served.
 "I feel that we are all so privileged to have the opportunity to be a part of so many wonderful peoples’ lives.
 I can’t imagine spending my days anywhere else."